guildai/guildai/guild/tests/copy-sourcecode-warnings.md

     >>> run, out = project.run_capture("no_op.py")
     >>> print(out)
     WARNING: Skipping potential source code file ./too-big.txt because it's too big.
-To control which source code files are copied, specify 'sourcecode' for the 'no_op.py' operation in guild.yml.
+To control which files are copied, define 'sourcecode' for the operation in a Guild file.

 Here are our run source files: